Subject–verb–object word order: Language differences and variation

 In Polish, SVO order is basic in an affirmative sentence, and a different order is used to either emphasize some part of it or to adapt it to a broader context logic.
 For example, "Roweru ci nie kupię" (I won't buy you a bicycle), "Od piątej czekam" (I've been waiting since five).

 In Turkish, it is normal to use SOV, but SVO may be used sometimes to emphasize the verb.
 For example, "John terk etti Mary'yi" (Lit.
 John/left/Mary: John left Mary) is the answer to the question "What did John do with Mary?" instead of the regular [SOV] sentence "John Mary'yi terk etti" (Lit.
 John/Mary/left).

+Swedish, while generally SVO, also allows flexibility in word order for emphasis or topicalization.
+For example, ”Sam åt äpplen” (“Sam ate apples”) follows the canonical SVO order, but ”Äpplen åt Sam” is also grammatically correct, placing emphasis on the object.
+This flexibility is facilitated by the verb-second (V2) constraint and the grammatical markings on verbs, which maintain clarity of meaning despite variations in word order.

 German, Dutch, and Kashmiri display the order subject-verb-object in some, especially main clauses, but really are verb-second languages, not SVO languages in the sense of a word order type.
 They have SOV in subordinate clauses, as given in Example 1 below.
 Example 2 shows the effect of verb second order: the first element in the clause that comes before the V need not be the subject.
 In Kashmiri, the word order in embedded clauses is conditioned by the category of the subordinating conjunction, as in Example 3.